arrow-kt/arrow/arrow-docs/docs/docs/effects/sync/README.md

 ## Sync

-`Sync` is a typeclass representing suspension of execution via functions, allowing for asyncronous and lazy computations.
+`Sync` is a typeclass representing suspension of execution via functions, allowing for asynchronous and lazy computations.

 `Sync` includes all combinators present in [`MonadError`]({{ '/docs/typeclasses/monaderror' | relative_url }}).